 How To Keep Your Salivary Glands Healthy

-You have six main glands (three on each side of your mouth) that continually manufacture saliva.
-The parotid glands secrete saliva into your mouth above your upper molars, while the submandibular glands use ducts in your jaw beside your lower molars and the sublingual glands empty saliva underneath your tongue.
+You have six main glands (three on each side of your mouth) that continually produce saliva.
+The parotid glands secrete saliva into your mouth above your upper molars.
+In contrast, the submandibular glands use ducts in your jaw beside your lower molars, and the sublingual glands empty saliva underneath your tongue.

 Enzymes in saliva start the digestive process as soon as you chew your food.
 Without saliva to lubricate and soften food, chewing and swallowing is difficult.
-Saliva also keeps your mouth moistened so that you can easily speak.
-Another key function of saliva is to wash harmful bacteria off of your teeth and lower the acidity level in your mouth, helping to prevent tooth decay and gum disease.
-In addition, the calcium, phosphorus and fluoride found in saliva help repair enamel.
+Saliva also keeps your mouth moist so that you can easily speak.
+Another key function of saliva is to wash harmful bacteria off your teeth and lower the acidity level in your mouth, helping to prevent tooth decay and gum disease.
+In addition, the calcium, phosphorus, and fluoride found in saliva help repair enamel.

 - Limit alcohol intake and don't use recreational drugs.